tariqajyusuf/fidesdocs/pages/enterprise/dataflow_scanner.md

 # Automated Data Flow Scanner

-Fides provides a built-in scanner used to automatically detect and map any systems that are running in your runtime environment.
-Systems found through the runtime scanner can be added to your data map, and quickly maintained with minimal manual intervention.
+Fides provides a built-in data flow scanner that can be used to introspect systems and categories of data from traffic in your Kubernetes cluster.
+Systems found through the data flow scanner can be added to your data map, and quickly maintained with minimal manual intervention.

 ![Data Flow Scanner](../../public/assets/img/enterprise/system_scanner.png)